fluxo-kt/fluxo-kmp-conf/ROADMAP.md

 <details>
   <summary>Show</summary>

-* Allow not set up containers and use the default KMP hierarchy instead + make this the default.
 * Interesting KMP architecture sample
   * https://github.com/VasilyRylov/architecture-samples/tree/main
 * Compose Multiplatform lib that prints the reason for recomposition in Logcat